AryaaSk/BPHO-Computational-Challenge/DevelopmentREADME.md

 ## Instructions for adding new challenges to this project

-Follow these steps to add a new challenge to the project, e.g. Challenge X
+Follow these steps to add a new challenge to the project, e.g. Challenge X.

+You can watch a demonstration of adding a simple challenge which allows the user to input an x and y coordinate and plots the result on a screen [here](https://youtu.be/3Zx_rxW8xsA)

 ### Files